A Physics-Embedded Dual-Learning Imaging Framework for Electrical Impedance Tomography: Numerical and experimental studies

 \subsection{Simulation results}

 The reconstruction results using simulation data are shown in Fig. \ref{Simulation}.
 The first row represents the true conductivity distributions, while the second, third, and fourth rows correspond to the reconstructions using the NOSER, $L2$, and TV algorithms, respectively.
-The final row displays the results of our proposed CPFI-EIT method.
-From the comparison of the reconstruction results, it is evident that traditional methods introduce significant artifacts, whereas CPFI-EIT achieves a clear reconstruction of object boundaries and sharp corners, demonstrating its superior performance.
-Notably, CPFI-EIT also achieves the best evaluation metrics among all methods, as shown in Table \ref{simu-eval}.
+The final row displays the results of our proposed approach.
+From the comparison of the reconstruction results, it is evident that traditional methods introduce significant artifacts, whereas the proposed approach achieves a clear reconstruction of object boundaries and sharp corners, demonstrating its superior performance.
+Notably, the proposed approach also achieves the best evaluation metrics among all methods, as shown in Table \ref{simu-eval}.
 It is worth highlighting that our approach performs well even under extreme conditions, where the conductivity contrast between the objects and the background is very large (background conductivity = 1, object conductivity = 36).
-This underscores CPFI-EIT’s ability to handle highly non-smooth conductivity distributions effectively.
-However, it should be noted that the inverse network in CPFI-EIT is computationally intensive, requiring 7000 to 10,000 iterations for convergence.
+This underscores the proposed approach’s ability to handle highly non-smooth conductivity distributions effectively.
+However, it should be noted that the inverse network in the proposed approach is computationally intensive, requiring 7000 to 10,000 iterations for convergence.
 The primary focus of this work is to address the limitations of L. Bar et al. and A. Pokkunuru et al. in reconstructing non-smooth conductivity distributions and achieving full-inverse EIT.
 Accelerating the inverse network's convergence remains an open challenge and will be the focus of our future research.